-Who is SOLV and how can I contact SOLV?
+Who is SOLV and how can I contact them?

-The party responsible for processing your personal data is SOLV B.V., with its registered office in (1018 BZ) Amsterdam, at Anne Frankstraat 121.
+The data controller for the data processing activities described in this Privacy Statement is SOLV B.V. (‘SOLV’, ‘we’, ‘us’, ‘our’, ‘ours’).
+We have our registered office in (1018 BZ) Amsterdam, at the Anne Frankstraat 121.

-All questions about the processing of personal data by SOLV can be directed to firstname.lastname@example.org, by ordinary mail to Anne Frankstraat 121, 1018 BZ Amsterdam and by telephone to 020 530 0160.
+Your questions about the processing of personal data by SOLV can be addressed to firstname.lastname@example.org, by ordinary mail to Anne Frankstraat 121, 1018 BZ Amsterdam and by telephone on + 31 20 530 0160.

 How does SOLV process your personal data?